Examinations

 An examination is part of the investigative process.
 It is carried out for the purpose of gathering information and evidence about organised crime offences.

 An examination is not a trial and the Chief Examiner cannot determine guilt or innocence.
-The Chief Examiner cannot charge anyone with a criminal offence but may refer matters to Victoria Police for investigation where appropriate.
+The Chief Examiner cannot charge anyone with a criminal offence.
+The Chief Examiner may however refer instances of non-compliance with the Major Crime (Investigative Powers) Act 2004 (Vic) to Victoria Police for investigation where appropriate.

 Updated